Is Activated Charcoal Safe During Pregnancy?

 The effectiveness of activated charcoal at treating certain types of toxicities and poisoning, like food poisoning, may vary depending on the time of exposure and the kind of substance (toxin or poison) ingested.
 Therefore, activated charcoal during pregnancy should only be consumed under the guidance of a healthcare professional.

 Note: The effectiveness of charcoal in poisoning or drug overdose does not mean that it is effective in detoxing or cleansing the body.
 Pregnant women should observe caution while consuming detoxifying charcoal juices and other products.
-Activated charcoal is known by several other names, such as charbon actif, activated carbon, lamp black, vegetable carbon, animal carbon, etc. Therefore, do check the ingredients of health supplements and juices before you take them.
+Activated charcoal is known by several other names, such as charbon actif, activated carbon, lamp black, vegetable carbon, animal carbon, etc. Therefore, check the ingredients of health supplements and juices before you take them.

 Uses Of Activated Charcoal During Pregnancy